pyta-uoft/website/index.md

 ### E1310: Bad str strip call {#E1310}

-This error occurs when a constant string contains duplicate characters.
+This error occurs when you call `strip`, `lstrip`, or `rstrip`, but give it an argument string which contains duplicate characters.

+The argument string should contain the *distinct* characters that you want to remove from the end(s) of a string.

 ~~~~ {include="E1310_bad_str_strip_call"}
 ~~~~